ReadySteadyPlug/mkdocs-support/docs/quick_start_guide/index.md

 !!! example "FAQ - Can I share my charge point with my neighbour?"
     This is a feature under development in beta phase.
 If this is something you would like to trial, please email us at [support@readysteadyplug.com](mailto:support@readysteadyplug.com), with the subject line: "Shared charge point beta tester".

+### Charge point ratings and charging speeds
+The RSP Charge Point is designed for a Level 1 EV charger rated at up to 15 Amps.
+This is the equivalent of up to 3.6kW.
+Note that many cars only come with an 8A charger (nominally 1.9kW).

 ## Setting up billing details